-We’ll do our best to keep you updated on all the latest developments that will affect you as we all learn more about this new platform.
+We’ll do our best to keep you updated on all the latest developments that affect you as we learn more about this new platform.

-Be sure to check out our blog for the latest updates, and keep your version of ExactMetrics updated to get the latest releases and features.
+Be sure to check out our blog for the latest updates, and keep ExactMetrics updated to get the latest releases and features.

 Still not using ExactMetrics?
 What are you waiting for?